 Arts Northern Rivers aims to continue this legacy, delivering a book project that will ensure weaving techniques and stories will be available for future generations.

-The Weaving Of The Bundjalung Nation book will document weaving techniques specific to the Bundjalung region, record stories of elders, research historical and archival material and record traditional plant species and harvesting techniques from across the Bundjalung region.
+The Weavers Of The Bundjalung Nation book will document weaving techniques specific to the Bundjalung region, record stories of elders, research historical and archival material and record traditional plant species and harvesting techniques from across the Bundjalung region.

 The book project will bring these stories to life with Indigenous writers and feature an introduction by Miles Franklin Award winner Melissa Lucashenko.